almoskvin/url-shortener/README.md

     docker run --rm -p 8080:8080 --name url-shortener --link=url-shortener-mongo esquire/url-shortener

 It is important to mention that the published image is not ready for a production environment.
 For production level, there are things which need to be configured thoroughly.
+### Run app using docker-compose
+It is possible to use provided `docker-compose.yml` file by running the command below in the root folder of the project:

+    docker-compose up --build

 ## Actions
 ### Create